abbaac/abbaac/ReadME.md

-# Hi there, I'm Abba 👾
+# Hi, I'm Abba 👾

-## I'm a Data Scientist & Software Developer
+## I'm a Software Engineer

-- 💡 I’m currently studying machine learning workflows
+- 🎯 I’m probably in the middle of a fullstack project right now.
-- 💪 I’m open to innovative conversations and collaborations
+- 🐍 My favourite languages are Python and JavaScript
-- 🎯 I plan to learn how to build useful machine learning pipelines and build a wesbite
+- 💪 I’m open to innovative conversations and collaborations.
-- ⚽ Fun fact: I'm addicted to soccer
+- ⚽ I'm quite addicted to football.

 ### Connect with me: